pof91/kronoSafeHomeWork/README.md

   - 4 OK : A graph sum up the temperature of the several searched cities.
   - 5 OK : Extending and polishing the user interface
   - 6 OK : Adding new kinds of graphics (google graph/Raphael.js)
-  - 7 NOK : use other data (forecast10day, hourly)
+  - 7 OK : use other data (forecast10day, hourly)
   - 8 OK : auto-completion
   - 9 OK : Sort by name and distance
   - 10 OK : Filter by distance